 Running back: 7

 Defensive end: 2

 Kick returner/Punt returner: 1

-Super Bowl LV will come our way on Feb.
-13, 2022, from SoFi in Inglewood, California.
-NBC will handle TV coverage of the big game.
+Super Bowl LVII will come our way on Feb.
+12, 2023, from State Farm Stadium in Glendale, AZ.
+FOX will handle TV coverage of the big game.

 Tom Brady is atop the all-time list for players with seven Super Bowl rings, all of which he won as a member of the New England Patriots before winning his 7th with the Tampa Bay Buccaneers.
 Charles Haley is second on the list with five rings.
 He won two with the San Francisco 49ers and another three with the Dallas Cowboys.
 Several players are tied for third place with four rings, a list that includes names such as Terry Bradshaw and Joe Montana.